-The company operated predominantly in Australia in the property maintenance industry as well as holding a number of unlisted investments.
+The company operated predominantly in Australia in the property maintenance industry.

-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 SEPTEMBER 2020 for the purpose of the statement of cash flows cash includes:
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 SEPTEMBER 2021 for the purpose of the statement of cash flows cash includes:

 Note 20.
 Notes to the Statement of Cash Flows